SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

                I have made some mistakes there, so i've updated my knowledge and the post.
                Thanks /r/AbaGuy17, /r/Oscylator and others for pointing stuff up.
 - 10.12.2024 - Updated the back-end part, added info about CPU optimizations.
+- 25.12.2024 - Merry christmas, i just realized that Python 3.13 doesn't have working PyTorch package, and i've been running Py3.12 all along!
+Sorry, fixed that!